 Emu Oil Uses and Benefits

-Emu oil is made from the fatty tissue of the flightless bird called the Emu.
+Derived from the fat of the emu, a native Australian flightless bird, Emu Oil has been a staple in Aboriginal Australian culture for nearly 40,000 years.
+Historically used for its healing properties, the oil is obtained from the thick fat on the emu's back.
 Due to emu oil’s ability to penetrate the skin and tissue of the body, emu oil can be used to reduce inflammation in a variety of health conditions1.

 Beyond anti-inflammatory properties, emu oil has many benefits that make it a desirable addition to your health.
 Used topically or by mouth, emu oil is safe to use to support your health1,2.

 The components of emu oil are what make it a highly sought-after remedy1,2.
 Emu oil contains polyunsaturated fatty acids like oleic acids, omega-3, and omega-6 that can easily penetrate skin barriers and also support heart health1,2.

 While emu oil is most widely used for skin moisturization and other skin ailments, it has properties that make it beneficial for many different types of conditions1-3.